 A road traffic accident (RTA) is never an expected turn of events.
-If incidents on the road unfold, they could cause physical injury, psychological trauma, and in some cases, financial loss.
+If incidents on the road unfold and an accident occurs, they could cause physical injury, psychological trauma, and in some cases, financial loss.
 Although there are situations where an accident could be a blameless event, there are also cases where a negligent third party could be at fault.
+It is important when reporting a car accident time limit is kept in mind.
 If third parties were to neglect their duty of care and cause a road-related incident where avoidable harm was suffered, you could have grounds to make a personal injury claim for compensation.
 If that is the case and you’ve been involved in an incident, you could be questioning how to report a car accident to both the police and insurance companies and is there a time limit?

 Throughout this online guide, it shall provide relevant information regarding the claims process and discuss how reporting a car accident is extremely important.
 If at any point when reading this online guide, you have confusion or additional questions, why not contact a member of our team?
 Our knowledgeable team of advisers are available 24 hours a day, 7 day days a week, and they can offer free legal advice of no obligation.
 So if you have been injured by a third party and wish to make a claim, contact us today.